Forward Mid Logo

 • Information about the local area, including local groups and services.

 If you can’t leave your house and visit the library because you have mobility problems the library can make arrangements to get books to you via our book delivery.
-For more information Email email symbol : Library.HQ@midlothian.gov.uk or Telephone logo : 0799 0136 894 to find out how to access the Home Delivery Service.
+For more information Email : Library.HQ@midlothian.gov.uk or : 0799 0136 894 to find out how to access the Home Delivery Service.

 Our service provides welfare rights benefit advice through advocacy, oral representation at social security appeals and general income maximisation for residents in Midlothian.
 It provides internal departments across the Council access to advice advocacy and a referral system to ensure key client groups resident in Midlothian have access to welfare benefit advice.